obsidiansystems/vessel/tutorial/Tutorial.md

 ```

-We can try to improve the situation in essentially all of these cases above by
+We can try to improve the situation in essentially all of
-factoring out the common parts using something resembling the HKD Pattern; when
+these cases above by factoring out the common parts using
+something resembling the HKD Pattern; when we need to
-we need to associate a group with each query; we can use `Const g`; and for the
+associate a group with each query; we can use `Const g`; and
-result which demands only the result data for that key, we can use Identity.
-A
+for the result which demands only the result data for that
-downside is boilerplate instances, even ones that be normally be
+key, we can use Identity.
+A downside is boilerplate
+instances, even ones that can normally be derived.
-derived.

 ```haskell